All planning checklists

 Create a shopping list for essentials

-List food, drinks, snacks, and any party supplies needed for the accommodation.
+List food, drinks and any party bits you need for the house.

-For self-catering, plan a visit to Sainsbury's Local or Waitrose in the city, or a larger supermarket just outside the city centre for better selection.
+Sainsbury's Local or Waitrose in town work for top-ups; a larger supermarket just outside the centre is better for a full shop.

 Easy·Standard impact